Data Protection Notice

 4.4 Sharing personal data outside the EEA

-In certain circumstances personal data may be shared abroad and outside the European Economic Area (EEA), for example in fulfilment of contractual obligations to a customer or to meet certain legal requirements made of the Bank.
+In certain circumstances personal data may be shared abroad and outside the European Economic Area (EEA), e.g. in fulfilment of contractual obligations to a customer or to meet certain legal requirements made of the Bank.
 However, the Bank does not share information outside the EEA unless this is done on the basis of the appropriate authority in the Data Protection Act and provided that appropriate measures have been taken.

 5. Security of personal data processed by the Bank